Rea Singh

 Campaign lead for the Attorney General Department’s Ending Abuse of Older People and Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts’ national Road Safety campaigns.

-Additionally providing strategic support and guidance to the team on critical campaigns such as the Department of Health, Disability and Ageing’s STI, Medicare Benefits, Medicare Urgent Care Clinic, PBS, Japanese Encephalitis Virus and MyMedicare campaigns, the National Office for Child Safety’s One Talk at a Time campaign and the Department of Home Affairs’ Smartraveller campaign.
+Providing strategic support and guidance to the team on critical campaigns such as the Department of Health, Disability and Ageing’s STI, Medicare Benefits, Medicare Urgent Care Clinic, PBS, Japanese Encephalitis Virus and MyMedicare campaigns, the National Office for Child Safety’s One Talk at a Time campaign and the Department of Home Affairs’ Smartraveller campaign.